dcchillin46/_scripts/README.md

 </ul>

 <h2 align="left">Usage</h2>
 <p>Download the scripts and extract them in any directory.
 You can pass target directories as arguments when starting a script.
-They're .bash scripts, so you should probably be using a Linux machine or WSL.
+They're shell scripts, so you should probably be using a Linux machine or WSL.
 You will also need rclone installed.
 In the terminal, navigate to the script directory.</p>

 <p><b>Typical Workflow:</b>
 <ol>